iRail/tip-skip/README.md

 * License plate management.

 ###In the end
-In the end I'm fairly convinced their is more to the SMS ticket than their is currently available.
-Certainly for the SMS tickets where extra services could be offered their could be a new approach of delivering only very specific information with these tickets.
+In the end I'm fairly convinced there is more to the SMS ticket than there is currently available.
+Certainly for the SMS tickets where extra services could be offered there could be a new approach of delivering only very specific information with these tickets.

 I do think 3 weeks was fairly short to provide even a proof of concept but it was enough to draw some conclusions.
 Also most of the possibilities lie with NMBS SMS tickets.
 Unfortunatly these aren't currently suitable for a decent application.
 If these would